rakshan-k/rakshan-k.github.io/content/posts/ccna-journey/index.md

 ## Documenting the Process

-Although I’m not active on YouTube right now, I plan to document my journey through blog posts, notes, and study updates.
+I plan to document my journey through blog posts, notes, and study updates.
 This helps me track progress and may even help someone else in the same boat.

-Who knows — maybe this will be the foundation for a future content series.

 ---